Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Datasets for reduced model development and numerical validation

-In the first step, we construct initial or base models for each $\hat{\rho}$ using data from a structure-exploiting sparse grid approach~\cite{FMJ22}.
-This method, previously shown to be effective for constructing predictive reduced models for ETG transport in the tokamak pedestal~\cite{FMJ24}, employs adaptive refinement to generate the necessary input-output data.
-Specifically, the approach leverages the anisotropy of parameter influence -- that is, in general, only a subset of input parameters significantly affects the output, and their interactions are non-uniform.
-Consequently, it preferentially refines directions associated with the most influential inputs and input interactions.
-In principle, this sparse grid method could construct the target ETG reduced models without needing active learning, though it would require careful selection of input parameter bounds for each $\hat{\rho}$ to obtain the corresponding training datasets.
-However, unlike in Ref.~\citenum{FMJ24}, this study benefits from a large, pre-existing high-fidelity database (discussed in Sec.~\ref{subsec:hi_fi_database}).
-Therefore, here we use the sparse grid approach to develop initial reduced models using a small number of adaptive steps for each $\hat{\rho}$.
-These base models are then iteratively refined by selecting the most informative training data points from a subset of the pre-existing database.
-We provide a justification for using sparse grid data to construct the initial models in Appendix~\ref{sec_app:sparse_grid_base_models}.
+Before performing active learning, we require initial (base) models for each $\hat{\rho} \in \{0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8\}$, corresponding to the radial locations simulated in the validation study~\cite{Fernando2025} of the \texttt{\textsc{Gene}-KNOSOS-Tango} framework discussed in the following section.
+Initial training datasets for these locations are generated using a structure-exploiting sparse grid method~\cite{FMJ22}, previously shown to be effective for constructing predictive reduced models of ETG transport in the tokamak pedestal~\cite{FMJ24}.
+This method exploits anisotropy in the input parameter space, enabling efficient sampling by concentrating adaptive refinement on the most influential parameters and their interactions.
+Although the sparse grid method could, in principle, be used directly to construct the target ETG reduced models, doing so would require careful selection of parameter bounds for each $\hat{\rho}$.
+In the present work, however, we instead leverage a pre-existing high-fidelity simulation database (Sec.~\ref{subsec:hi_fi_database}).
+Accordingly, the sparse grid approach is used only to construct initial reduced models with a small number of adaptive refinement steps for each $\hat{\rho}$.
+These initial models are then iteratively improved through active learning by selecting the most informative samples from the high-fidelity database.
+A more detailed discussion and justification for using sparse-grid-generated data to initialize the active learning procedure is provided in Appendix~\ref{sec_app:active_learning_sensitivity}.